Un1T3G/cloud-storage/README.md

 ### Used technologies

-- NextJS for server
+- NestJS for backend
-- NestJS for client
+- NextJS for frontend